Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

 Have you ever looked at a tube of expired diaper rash cream and wondered if it was still safe to use?
-Did you ever wonder if diaper rash cream expired in the first place?
+You may have even wondered does diaper rash cream expire?

-It is important to consider the ingredients, storage method, appearance, consistency, and smell of the cream in determining if it is still appropriate to use on your baby.
-Even factors such as humidity, sunlight, and heat impact the shelf life of ingredients in diaper rash cream!
+It is important to consider the ingredients, storage method, appearance, consistency, and smell of the cream to determine if it’s still safe to use.
+Even factors such as humidity, sunlight, and heat impact the shelf life of ingredients in diaper rash cream.
+Keep reading to find out how long diaper rash cream is good for and how to tell if yours has gone bad.

-The actual shelf life of the cream varies depending on its ingredients and how well it has been stored.
+The actual shelf life of diaper rash cream varies depending on its ingredients and how well it has been stored.
 In the case of natural creams containing essential oils, it is best to discard after the expiration date due to the potential for skin irritation.

 Creams containing zinc oxide should be carefully evaluated by parents to determine if the smell, texture, or color has changed.
 Changes in these qualities can indicate that important inactive ingredients are disintegrating, reducing the effectiveness of the cream and potentially causing irritation.

 As a medication, the FDA requires that diaper rash ointments have an expiration date.
-As an over the counter medication, the creams do not typically have to be reviewed and approved by the FDA, but they do have to comply with existing FDA regulations to be marketed.
+Since it’s an over-the-counter medication, the creams don’t typically have to be reviewed and approved by the FDA, but they do have to comply with existing FDA regulations to be marketed.

-Most creams have an expiration date on the box and crimp of the tube.
-The expiration date does not necessarily mean that the product will be spoiled after that date, it simply means that the manufacturer can no longer guarantee the stability of the item after that point.
+Most diaper rash creams have an expiration date on the box and crimp of the tube.
+The expiration date does not necessarily mean the product will be spoiled after that date.
+Instead, it means that the manufacturer can no longer guarantee the stability of the item after that point.

 How long does diaper rash cream last?

 It is hard to determine exactly how long diaper rash cream lasts because this depends on the brand and ingredients, but expiration dates are generally set in a range of 1 to 3 years.
-Some ingredients have an indefinite shelf life because of their chemical properties, and other ingredients begin oxidizing somewhat quickly and will become useless or harmful around the time of expiration.
+Some ingredients have an indefinite shelf life because of their chemical properties while other ingredients begin oxidizing somewhat quickly and will become useless or harmful around the time of expiration.

 Does expired diaper rash cream work?